Justin-Insight/mymindteam.com/content/test/adult/adult-autism-test.md

   heading: >-
     Think you might have <span class="underline
     underline--accent">autism</span>?
-  body: >-
-    Get the professional autism testing and diagnosis you need to work
+  body: Get the answers you need with a comprehensive autism assessment.&nbsp;
-    <em>with</em> your mind, all from the comfort of home.
   image_url: /mind-team-counselor-during-treatment-session-11.jpg
   image_alt:
   button: